vtexdocs/dev-portal-content/README.md

 ---
 ```

->️ Be aware that this will hide your article not only in Developer Portal searchs, but also in other sites, like Google.
+>️ Be aware that this will hide your article not only in Developer Portal searches, but also in other sites, like Google.

 ## Managing content